This article discusses the functions of the Configure Agent Settings tab of the Datto appliance GUI.

 To learn more about configuring screenshot verification, see this article.

-This feature allows you to use scripts allow you to perform advanced verification of the quality of your backup.
+This feature allows you to use scripts to perform advanced verification of the quality of your backup.
 For example, a script could open a SQL Server database and validate that a particular table existed.
 At the schedule defined, the system will execute your scripts in the order they are uploaded below and return positive or negative results.
-In the event that a script returns a negative result, this will trigger a warning notice.
+If a script returns a negative result, this will trigger a warning notice.

 To learn more about configuring backup verification scripts, see this article.

-To learn more about configuring this report, see this article.
+To learn more about configuring Alert, Warning, and Log Digest emails, see this article.

-Ensures that while Recovery Point File Restores and VMDK/VHD exports are mounted on the SIRIS that they are not accessible to anyone else on the local network.
-The dropdown box lists available users that can be set to have access credentials for the share when data is being mounted on the SIRIS.
-Users are added through the Local Users/Contact page of the SIRIS Web Console.
+Ensures that file restores and VMDK/VHD exports mounted on the Datto appliance are not accessible to anyone else on the local network.
+The dropdown box lists available users that can be given access to the appliance's SMB shares to access its restore data.
+You can add users through the Local Users page of the appliance UI.

 This feature allows you to exclude specific VSS writers from being used by the Datto appliance during the agent's backup.
 See this article for more information about excluding VSS writers.

-This setting changes the Storage Controller to use when virtualizing the protected system in VirtualBox, KVM, or ESXi.
-AHCI SATA is the default setting, because the SIRIS injects this SATA Controller driver into the boot configuration of the backup.
+This setting changes the storage controller to use when virtualizing the protected system in VirtualBox, KVM, or ESXi.
+AHCI SATA is the default setting because the Datto device injects this SATA Controller driver into the boot configuration of the backup.

 This option allows you to choose between the default VGA driver and the legacy Cirrus video driver on Ubuntu 16.04 devices running the KVM virtualization platform.